readysteady/percentage/README.md

 ```

-Bonus Extras
+Bonus extras
 ------------

-Some shortcut methods are defined on Integer/BigDecimal for convenience:
+Some shortcut methods are defined on Integer and BigDecimal for convenience:

 ```ruby
 50.percent  # => 50%